sajjadGG/book-python/loop/index.rst

 :About assignment:
     * Filename: ``loop_sentences.py``
-    * Lines of code to write: 4 linie
+    * Lines of code to write: 4 lines
     * Estimated time of completion: 5 min

 :Co zadanie sprawdza: